 Eduard Beier is an experienced communications networking engineer at T-Systems International, where he works as part of the Solution Design team with a focus on Network & Communication Voice & Security.
 He has worked at T-Systems, part of Deutsche Telekom, since 1995, working on projects as diverse as Dante's GEANT, CERN and the 100G Testbed Dresden – Freiberg (2010).

 Dr. V.R.
-(Richard) Benjamins is Director of Business Intelligence at Telefonica Digital, the newly created digital branch of Telefoncia.
+(Richard) Benjamins is Group Director BI & Big Data responsible for internal exploitation across Telefonica at the recently created Chief Commercial Digital Officer at Telefonica.
+Previously he was Director of Business Intelligence at Telefonica Digital, the digital branch of Telefoncia.
 Before that he was responsible for Global BI programs across Telefonica's footprint, and Director of User Modelling, where he was responsible for research and development in areas related to customer intelligence.
+His responsibilities included the development and technology transfer of products in data mining, big data, targeted advertising, personalisation, and privacy.
 Richard is a frequent speaker on big data, BI and analytics events.
-Previously he was Director of Technological Strategy at the same company which he joined in July 2007.
-Before joining Telefonica, he was director and board member at iSOCO - a Semantic Web company - which he co-founded in 1999.
-Dr. Benjamins has held positions at the University of Amsterdam, the University of Sao Paulo, Brazil, the University of Paris-South, France, the Spanish Artificial Intelligence Research Institute in Barcelona, and the Technical University of Madrid.
-He has published over 100 scientific articles, and was awarded a PhD in Artificial Intelligence in 1993 from the University of Amsterdam.
+Previously he was Director of Technological Strategy at Telefonica R&D, which he joined in July 2007.

 Steven K. Berry is President and CEO of Competitive Carriers Association (CCA), the nation's leading association for competitive wireless providers serving rural, regional, and nationwide markets in the United States.
 The licensed service area of CCA members covers more than 95 percent of the nation.
 A seasoned lawyer who worked for Congress, the Executive Branch, and as a partner at Holland & Knight law firm, Berry has held positions as the Senior Vice President of Government Relations for three associations, the National Cable & Telecommunications Association (NCTA), the CTIA-The Wireless Association, and the Direct Marketing Association (DMA).
 Prior to joining CCA, he served as Director Governmental Affairs (Global) at Merrill Lynch & Co.
 Inc., New York and Washington, DC.